OUR HOPE OF A GREAT GOD LIES IN THE PROMISE OF OUTRAGEOUS RESURRECTION

-Dr. King knew that what was being described as biblical Christianity was not just a good idea that was used as some sort of convenient philosophy.
+Dr. King knew that what was being described as biblical Christianity was not just a good idea or a convenient philosophy.
 No!
-Dr. King’s entire public life was dedicated to calling not only the population of the United States to be a better place but also to call the church itself back to it’s good, true, and right way of being.
+Dr. King’s entire public life was dedicated to calling the population of the United States to be a better place and the church itself back to it’s good, true, and right way of being.
 Dr. King called those who claim to be biblical Christians to remember their awakening to a rock solid shift in what they understood life itself to mean and how all believers are to interact with the God that they claim.

 In Acts 10:38 it reads,

 “God gave the Holy Spirit and power to Jesus from Nazareth.
 He was with Jesus, as he went around doing good in healing everyone who was under the power of the devil.”